BSB41415 Certificate IV in Work Health and Safety

 How long does the course go for?

 The qualification is typically delivered over 14 days of face-to-face training, conducted in four separate blocks as shown below.
 In addition to attending the face-to-face training, participants will need to allow time to work on the post-course activities for each course.

 What is the cost?

-The total cost for attending all four modules of the Certificate IV in Work Health and Safety is $3290 per person.
-However, payment is made on a module-by-module basis.
-You only pay for the modules you attend.
+The total cost for attending all four modules of the BSB41415 Certificate IV in Work Health and Safety in Perth is $3,290 per person.
+However, payment is made on a module-by-module basis, where you only pay for the modules you attend.

-This cost is for attendance at public workshops in our Perth office.
-Special rates can be negotiated for programs conducted by Training Services Australia on behalf of our clients, exclusively for their personnel.
+Special rates can be negotiated for programs conducted by TSA on behalf of our clients, exclusively for their personnel.

 No qualifications are necessary to participate in this workshop.
 However, a reasonable level of reading and writing ability is required, as well as basic computer skills.

 This qualification was superseded by the BSB41419 Certificate IV in Work Health and Safety on 30 August 2019, however Training Services Australia is permitted to continue training, assessing and issuing the BSB41415 Certificate IV in Work Health and Safety until 1 March 2021.
 Should you be unable to complete your qualification by this date, you will be required to transition to the BSB41419 Certificate IV in Work Health and Safety.
 Please contact a TSA Training Advisor if you wish for advice about what this transition is likely to involve.

 The BSB41415 Certificate IV in Work Health and Safety is a competency-based qualification.
 This means that to attain the qualification, students need to do more than just attend the training.
 They also need to provide evidence that they have understood the training and applied it in the workplace.
 This requirement means that it’s not possible to complete all of the assessment requirements during the face-to-face training.